crashkonijn/GOAP/Package/Documentation/Classes/Actions.md

 This value specifies the proximity required between the agent and the target position before the action can commence.

+### RequiresTarget

+This value determines if a valid Target is required for the action to be executable.

+### ValidateTarget

+This value determines if the target is validated whilst running.

+### ValidateConditions

+This determines if the conditions of this action are validated whilst running.

 ## MoveMode

 `MoveMode` determines how the action and movement are coordinated: